-Approved dairy establishments are listed on the Directorate General for Livestock and Animal Health Services (DGLAHS)' website and online import recommendation (SIMREK) lists.
+Approved dairy establishments are listed on the online import recommendation (SIMREK) lists.
 A dairy establishment can begin exporting its products to Indonesia only after it has been officially listed on both lists.
-As of November 2022, there are 120 U.S. dairy establishments approved to export to Indonesia.
+As of December, 2023, there are 129 U.S. dairy establishments approved to export to Indonesia.

-- Imports of dairy products to Indonesia require import permits issued by the Ministry of Trade - Import permits require an import recommendation from the Ministry of Agriculture. - Halal certificates for halal-required products, issued by a halal certifying body recognized by the Indonesian halal authority, is one of the most important requirements to obtain an import recommendation8. - An import recommendation shall be valid for six months and should be used to obtain an import permit from the Ministry of Trade within the six months period. - The import recommendation number must be included on the health certificate accompanying a shipment of dairy products. - An import permit shall be valid for one fiscal year (based on Ministry of Trade Regulation No. 20/2021 regarding Import Policy and Arrangement). - A list of dairy products eligible for export to Indonesia is included in the Annex of Regulation No. 15/2021 (unofficial English translation). - Raw materials for dairy products intended for export to Indonesia must not be sourced from countries and business units that have not been approved by the Ministry of Agriculture.
+- Imports of dairy products to Indonesia require import permits issued by the Ministry of Trade. - Import permits require an import recommendation from the Ministry of Agriculture. - Halal certificates for halal-required products, issued by a halal certifying body recognized by the Indonesian halal authority, is one of the most important requirements to obtain an import recommendation8. - An import recommendation shall be valid for six months and should be used to obtain an import permit from the Ministry of Trade within the six months period. - The import recommendation number must be included on the health certificate accompanying a shipment of dairy products. - An import permit shall be valid for one fiscal year (based on Ministry of Trade Regulation No. 20/2021 regarding Import Policy and Arrangement). - A list of dairy products eligible for export to Indonesia is included in the Annex of Regulation No. 15/2021 (unofficial English translation). - Raw materials for dairy products intended for export to Indonesia must not be sourced from countries and business units that have not been approved by the Ministry of Agriculture.